The End of an Era: After 33 years of publication, Game Informer magazine turns the page

 However, the most shocking part of this closure is how GameStop handled it.

-According to Kotaku, employees were informed at the last minute by GameStop’s vice president of human resources.
+According to an investigation by Kotaku, employees were informed at the last minute by GameStop’s vice president of human resources.
 Some staff members were still on business trips when the news broke.

 All employees were immediately terminated, with compensation processes already initiated.